microsoft/Distilled-Sentence-Embedding/README.md

 # Scalable Attentive Sentence-Pair Modeling via Distilled Sentence Embedding (AAAI 2020) - PyTorch Implementation
-This repository contains a PyTorch implementation of the Distilled Sentence Embedding (DSE) method, presented in this [paper](https://arxiv.org/abs/1908.05161).
+This repository contains a PyTorch implementation of the Distilled Sentence Embedding (DSE) model, presented in this [paper](https://arxiv.org/abs/1908.05161).
 The code is published to allow reproduction of the model.

 ## Method Description
-DSE distills knowledge from a finetuned state-of-the-art transformer model (BERT) to to create high quality sentence embeddings.
+DSE distills knowledge from a finetuned state-of-the-art transformer model (BERT) to create high quality sentence embeddings.
 For a complete description, as well as implementation details and hyperparameters, please refer to the paper.